 - Acoustic Treatment for Video Calls

-The Foundation: Desk and Chair Selection
+The Foundation - Desk and Chair Selection

 Your desk forms the command center of your development environment.
 The minimum viable desk provides enough surface area for your primary monitor, keyboard, and a secondary device for documentation or communication.
 However, practical experience shows that a 60-inch desk comfortably accommodates a dual-monitor setup with room for a mechanical keyboard and trackpad without feeling cramped.